ry/tinyclouds/posts/underestimating-ai.md

 Machine learning - now rightly called AI - is a deeply general-purpose field.
 The same core techniques behind Midjourney and GPT share research lineage, and often architecture.
 This isn't a stack of isolated tricks.
-It's one evolving system architecture applied across language, vision, simulation, reasoning, and more.
+It's one evolving system architecture applied across language, vision, reasoning, robotics, and more.

 These systems are built on a mountain of science: decades of research, countless failed experiments, and thousands of contributors.
-([I've even contributed a few failures myself.](https://tinyclouds.org/residency)) And we haven't found the limits yet - these models can already simulate physical phenomena, generate high-definition video, and write deeply technical software.
+([I've even contributed a few failures myself.](https://tinyclouds.org/residency)) And we haven't found the limits yet - these models can already translate language, write poetry, generate high-definition video, and write deeply technical software, and so much more.

 Mobile technology was transformative.
 But general-purpose synthetic intelligence is something else entirely.